 There is also evidence suggesting people can spread covid-19 without developing symptoms, although the Centers for Disease Control and Prevention believes that people are most contagious when they have symptoms.

 Arkansas covid-19 cases distribution

 The first doses of the coronavirus vaccine were administered in Arkansas on Dec.
 14, 2020.
 Walgreens and CVS pharmacies contracted with the federal Department of Health and Human Services in October, and their inoculations of long-term care facilities began in Arkansas, and nationwide, on Dec.
-28. The companies then plan to offer the vaccine at pharmacies, possibly in February 2021.
+28.

 For more information on the virus’ symptoms and treatment, visit our frequently asked questions page.
 If you would like to share your experience with coronavirus and the changes it has brought to daily life or to submit your own questions about covid-19, please use this form.